New Zealand forestry a first test in nationalist party's protectionist agenda

 The election king-maker last week said he would prioritize a restructure of the forest industry in closely-watched coalition talks with major parties after last month’s inconclusive election result.

-The plan includes a possible quota system which would force growers to favor local mills over a higher-paying export market.
-Exports of forest products totaled around NZ$4.75 billion ($3.36 billion) in 2015, with China the top destination.
+The plan includes a possible quota system which would force growers to favour local mills over a higher-paying export market.
+Exports of forest products totalled around NZ$4.75 billion ($3.36 billion) in 2015, with China the top destination.

 That has put the Pacific nation’s lucrative forestry sector at the heart of concerns that New Zealand First in power will spell greater government intervention in New Zealand’s small, outward facing economy.